logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ##### Configure rsyslog file spooling

-To ship a log to logz.io, SSH to your Linux server, and run the command below: The code verifies the working directory exists.
+To ship a log to logz.io, SSH to your Linux server, and run the command below.
+The code verifies the working directory exists.
 For an Ubuntu server, it will set the proper permissions.

 ```
 sudo mkdir -v /var/spool/rsyslog